PoggeyWinter/fams-docs/docs/model/TreeNode.md

 This class provides the functionality for different entities to connect to one another.

-They can be recursively stored as child nodes in the parent's `sources` array, which allows for the data to be structured as a [tree](<https://en.wikipedia.org/wiki/Tree_(data_structure)>).
-This is important because we have to navigate through the network using post-order traversal to ensure that each calculation happens in the correct order.
+They can be recursively stored as child nodes in the parent's `sources` array, an adjacency list which allows for the entities to be structured as a [tree](<https://en.wikipedia.org/wiki/Tree_(data_structure)>).
+This is important because we have to navigate through the network using [post-order traversal](https://en.wikipedia.org/wiki/Tree_traversal#Post-order,_LRN) to ensure that each calculation happens in the correct order.

 ```js
 interface ITNode {